Skip to content

 4. Explore weathering techniques: Artificially age materials to add character.

-5. Use muted or earth-toned color palettes: Reflect the subtle beauty of nature.
+5. Use muted color palettes: Reflect the subtle beauty of nature.

 6. Incorporate asymmetry: Avoid perfect balance in compositions.